-Especially in the IT world are SLA's the Holy Grail.
-Service level agreements ensure that you can rely on certain standards.
-If these are not met, there are clear rules on what happens then.
-SLAs do not only exist between companies and external service providers - Sometimes they also clarify how two departments within a company work together.
+Especially in the IT world, SLAs are the Holy Grail.
+Service Level Agreements ensure that you can rely on certain standards.
+If these standards are not met, there are clear rules outlining what happens next.
+SLAs exist not only between companies and external service providers, sometimes they also define how two departments within a company work together.

 A Service Level Agreement (SLA) not only determines which services you receive, but also how performance is measured.
 If everything goes smoothly, you get a thumbs up.
-If not, well... hopefully there's more than one excuse.
+If not, well, ... hopefully there's more than just an excuse.

 Why is a Service Level Agreement (SLA) important?

-A Service Level Agreement (SLA) is very, very important.
-It creates clarity and transparency between service provider and customer, as it defines precise expectations and the scope and quality of services.
-This ensures that both parties have the same ideas about the service to be provided.
-It will also Customer satisfaction through SLAs created.
-It protects the customer and the client as it contains clauses to address any performance issues, such as:
+A Service Level Agreement (SLA) is extremely important.
+It creates clarity and transparency between the service provider and the client by defining precise expectations, as well as the scope and quality of the services.
+This ensures that both parties share the same understanding of the service to be delivered.
+It also establishes customer satisfaction through SLAs.
+It protects both the client and the contractor, as it includes clauses to address potential performance issues, for example through:

 - Compensation - SLA violations